Government advice for employment FAQs

 I am self-employed and recently made a claim under the SEISS.
 My business is still adversely impacted due to Covid-19 and given the restrictions and social distancing measures in place I don’t expect trade to pick up anytime soon.
 Is there any further support available to me?

 Yes, the government announced on 29 May 2020 that the SEISS has been extended with those eligible for the first grant, eligible to make a claim for a second and final grant in August 2020.
 The second grant will be a taxable grant worth 70% of an individual’s average monthly profits over the last three years capped at £6,570 in total.
+You must make your application for the second grant by 19 October 2020.

 To secure the support individuals will need to confirm that their business has been adversely affected by Covid-19.
 You do not need to have claimed the first grant to apply for the second grant.